brorb/710-wiki/Content/Characters/Travis.md

 ---

 Travis was a scientist who previously had control over the [[710 Tone]] YouTube channel before he was poisoned by an agency (see image in infobox).
-He created [[prj_home.exe]] to hide a message for anyone archiving the surroundings of 7/10 Tone.
+He created [[prj_home.exe]] to hide a message for anyone archiving the surroundings of 7/10 Tone in the form of lm-2.